This is our final video 'The Secrets of Mr Myles'.

 To attract our audience, we also showed our video to 2 students and our media to receive feedback on how we could improve.
 The video was showed was our previous opening for our previous video.
 The feedback we received was the film opening didn’t particularly have a hook, which made it less interesting and due to that feedback, we decided to change the idea to the current one we have now.

-Wednesday 24 April 2013
+Wednesday, 24 April 2013

 Who would be the media audience for your product?

-The age range for our film opening is 16-24 year olds.
-This age group usually watches show on E4, the reason why think Film4 would distribute our film.
+age group usually watches show on E4, the reason why think Film4 would distribute

 The target audience for our film would be generally be quite young, between the ages of 16-24.
 The genre of our film opening is crime/thriller and because the thriller genre is quite popular within the age group, supported by the research we did earlier in the course.
 Our film would most likely appeal more the male gender rather than female as crime usually attracts the male genre more, which is also supported by the results of our questionnaire.
 Our film isn’t for a specific ‘group’ of people based on their ethnicity, sexuality, race or religion.
 From indentifying who our target audience is, if we had the finance, we could advertise on channels such as E4 since this channel is very common for our target audience.
 We could also advertise in cinema during blockbusters which advertise the same targte audience as us.